svlark/svlark.github.io/_drafts/2019-09-15-August-Maine-and-the-Maritime-Provinces.md

 shopping in Bar Harbor

 ![Lo in an out school class](https://user-images.githubusercontent.com/13930968/65389766-69342980-dd27-11e9-9c6d-14302634ec22.jpeg)
-Lorelei taking an Outschool bookclub in the marina yard.
+Lorelei taking an Outschool bookclub in the marina yard

 ![Lo climbing bee hive trail](https://user-images.githubusercontent.com/13930968/65389767-69342980-dd27-11e9-8ab0-12be3f6e0794.jpeg)
 We love the hiking in Acadia!
-Acadia has a bunch of trails with rungs and ladders drilled into cliffs.
+They have a bunch of trails with rungs and ladders drilled into cliffs.
 The first one we did last month was exciting, but this one was beyond!
-I was truly terrified a couple of times, but the thought of having to go back down was scarier then going on, and the sense of accomplishment at the end made it worth the fear.
+I was truly terrified a couple of times, but the thought of having to go back down was scarier than going on, and the sense of accomplishment at the end made it all worth it.

-![ledge of bee hive](https://user-images.githubusercontent.com/13930968/65389768-69342980-dd27-11e9-81e5-43de98a7d73f.jpeg) parts of the trail had us walking on a narrow ledge high in the air.
+![ledge of bee hive](https://user-images.githubusercontent.com/13930968/65389768-69342980-dd27-11e9-81e5-43de98a7d73f.jpeg) Parts of the trail had us walking on a narrow ledge high in the air.

 ![view from the top](https://user-images.githubusercontent.com/13930968/65389769-69342980-dd27-11e9-8852-e8773c44d4ab.jpeg) gorgeous views from the top